ibuetler/p3s-twitter/Tutorial.md

 The whole html structure of our previous request is now saved in the html variable.

 The next step is to find the HTML tag that stores the information for the tweets.
 It is possible to view the HTML structure of the websites in the browser developer tools and go through the whole site until the desired Tag is found.
-To save this time, we will provde the tag.
+You can try this on your own if you want, otherwise below is the tag provided and how to extract it.
+ Open the Google Chrome browser and go to https://twitter.com/SATW_ch.
+Navigate to View -> Developer -> Developer -> Developer Tools.
+You should now see the following:

 In Twitter all tweets are contained in a div-elment that has the class "stream-container".
 In this container the tweets are embedded as a list.
 Every tweet is a List-element (li HTML-Tag) with the the following data attribute "data-item-typ = tweet".

 This Code illustrates how to receive all tweets with beautiful soup: